 Youth Justice Service

-The Youth Justice Service is responsible for assessing, planning and intervening with the 10-17 age group who have come to the attention of the police and receive either an out of court disposal or a sentence.
-Young people obtain criminal responsibility at age ten, it is this age when the majority of those subject to statutory intervention transfer to either the National Probation Service or the Community Rehabilitation Company who is responsible for working with adult offenders.
+The Youth Justice Service is responsible for assessing, planning and engaging with the 10-17 age group who have come to the attention of the Police and receive either an out of court disposal or a sentence.
+Ten years is the age of criminal responsibility and 18 years is when the majority of those subject to statutory supervision transfer to either the National Probation Service or the Community Rehabilitation Company, which is responsible for working with adult offenders.